ovh/manager/packages/components/ng-ovh-ui-confirm-modal/CONTRIBUTING.md

 # Licensing for new files

-ovh-angular-ui-confirm-modal is licensed under a BSD-3-Clause license.
-Anything contributed to ovh-angular-ui-confirm-modal must be released under this license.
+ng-ovh-ui-confirm-modal is licensed under a BSD-3-Clause license.
+Anything contributed to ng-ovh-ui-confirm-modal must be released under this license.

 When introducing a new file into the project, please make sure it has a copyright header making clear under which license it's being released.